phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 }
 ```

-The `alloc_error_handler` function is still unsafe, so we need a feature gate to enable it.
+The `alloc_error_handler` function is still unstable, so we need a feature gate to enable it.
 The function receives a single argument: the `Layout` instance that was passed to `alloc` when the allocation failure occurred.
 There's nothing we can do to resolve that failure, so we just panic with a message that contains the `Layout` instance.

 With this function, compilation errors should be fixed.
 Now we can use the allocation and collection types of `alloc`, for example we can use a [`Box`] to allocate a value on the heap: